picarro-cchang/Brooks/src/main/python/AddOns/DatViewer/Manual raw files/user_guide.rst

 Here *y* is the data of selected variable (y-axis data of the plot) and *CO2* is the data of CO2 column in selected table.
 So this expression transforms the plot to be summation of selected variable and CO2 data.

-.. note:: All variables in the selected dataset can be used in the *Expression* field.
+.. note:: All variables in the selected dataset can be used in the *Expression* field by calling the variable name.
+          However, if variable name starts with a number, it needs to be called with a prefix of "dat".
+          For example, "12CO2" needs to be called as "dat12CO2" in the *Expression* field.
           Besides, *x* and *y* are defined as short-cuts for x-axis and y-axis data of the plot, correspondingly.

 .. note:: *Expression* field is applied after :ref:`Filter` but before :ref:`Average`.